Sumit-SC/E-commerce-Product-Analytics/README.md

 **Note:** This project is designed to demonstrate real-world analytics skills with intentionally messy data to showcase data cleaning and analysis capabilities.

+## Enhancements

+“For datasets exceeding local memory constraints, this pipeline can be optimized using Polars or DuckDB SQL, both of which offer vectorized execution and lower memory overhead.”